 - Maintain appropriate distance from others and limit shared contact with others when possible.

 - Avoid contact with people who are sick.

 - Expect increased health and safety protocols implemented throughout the destination.

 - Pay attention to your health for 14 days after returning to the U.S. Stay home and seek medical advice if you get sick with fever, cough, or have difficulty breathing.

 - Avoid traveling and contact with others if you are sick.
 Stay home and seek medical advice if you get sick with fever, cough, or have difficulty breathing.

 - Consider underlying health conditions and avoid situations that put yourself at increased risk for more severe disease.
 This entails avoiding crowded places, avoiding non-essential travel, such as long plane trips, and especially embarking on cruise ships.

 Visit the CDC's webpage for additional information about COVID-19.Visit the CDC's webpage for additional information about COVID-19.

-It is required under the Baja California Sur’s State authority’s mandate for all individuals to wear a mask or face covering at all times when interacting with others who are not members of their household in public or private spaces, except for certain instances, such as when eating, drinking, swimming, etc.
+It is required under the Baja California Sur’s State authority’s mandate for all individuals to wear a mask or face covering at all times on public transportation and in closed, indoor spaces, except for certain instances, such as when eating, drinking, etc.

 Real-time updates of COVID-19 in Baja California Sur can be found at https://coronavirus.bcs.gob.mx/english/